 • Practices of leachate/liquid biodegradable waste recirculation in landfills should be encouraged to enhance waste stabilization and gas recovery as practiced in developed countries.

 • Protection of groundwater contamination from leachate percolation from open dump/landfill site should be made compulsory.

-Sourav Daspatnaik is the CEO, Swach Environment Pvt Ltd. and is also an independent director in several Indian companies and mentors social enterprises in the area of clean technologies.
+Sourav Daspatnaik is the CEO, Swach Environment Pvt Ltd. and is also an independent director in several other companies and mentors social enterprises on clean technologies.